Last updated: May 3, 2026

 - What it is: The main statewide tax break for an owner-occupied home.

 - How to apply: File the homestead form, usually Form HC10, with your county auditor, or confirm it was handled at closing.
+You can find the form through the official forms page if your county does not offer online filing.

 - What to gather: Deed or closing papers, ID, parcel number, and proof the property is your primary home.